Skip to main content

 Saint Slayer: Spear of Sacrilege Game Cover

 Saint Slayer: Spear of Sacrilege is a single player and multiplayer arcade hack and slash game with horror, fantasy, medieval, historical and others themes.
 It was developed by Lillymo Games and was released on April 19, 2026.
-It received positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

 Saint Slayer is an NES-style 2D action game, featuring loads of stages, enemies, and gore set against the backdrop of late-17th century Europe.
 Play as the ex-soldier Rudiger and wield the Spear of Sacrilege as you save the Holy Roman Empire from the corrupt Catholic priest Father Pacer.